 The Institutional Antiracism and Accountability Project (IARA)

-Erica Licht, senior fellow at The Institutional Antiracism and Accountability Project (IARA), Harvard University
+Erica Licht, director of research projects at the Institutional Antiracism and Accountability Project (IARA), Harvard University

 As the shift to hybrid workforces becomes permanent, how can DEI professionals support employee engagement and ensure that virtual workers don’t get left behind?

-Steps to keep employees engaged and strengthen their sense of belonging, how to ensure that all employees have equal access to resources and career growth opportunities and why flexible benefits that meet the needs of all employees, whether they work in-person, remote, or hybrid are critical.
+steps to keep employees engaged and strengthen their sense of belonging, how to ensure that all employees have equal access to resources and career growth opportunities and why flexible benefits that meet the needs of all employees are critical.

 Felicia Robinson, Chief People & Inclusion Officer, Bright Horizons

 When workers trust their managers–and feel they are trusted in return–a sense of belonging and cohesion can flourish.
 What can leaders do to encourage workers to believe that the organization will come through for them and embrace the characteristics that make them unique?
 How does transparency improve trust–and how can managers safely increase how much they share?
 What can quickly undermine trust–and how can it be repaired?

 Sheryl Battles, VP, global diversity, inclusion and engagement, Pitney Bowes

 DeShaun Wise Porter, VP, diversity, inclusion & recognition, Hilton

 Joy Dettorre, global diversity & inclusion leader, IBM